nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 The "ListCommand" enhances the user's ability to access inventory information efficiently and is designed to handle various inventory sizes while providing a user-friendly experience.

-The following sequence diagram shows how the Find Command function works.
+The following sequence diagram shows how the List Command function works.

 <img src="UML Diagrams/ListCommandDiagram.png" width="350">